Healthy Homes Assessment Breaker Bay

 Draught Stopping Breaker Bay

-If a draft can be noticed from gaps that are not adequate or holes the area needs to be sealed.
+If a draught can be noticed from gaps that are not adequate or holes, it needs to be sealed.

-What are unjustifiable gaps or holes?
+What are unreasonable gaps and holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Get the complete information for the Healthy Homes draught stopping requirements.

 draught stopping building inspections